Manuel Ramírez (guitar maker): Andrés Segovia and the 1912

 In 1912 a young Andrés Segovia visited Ramírez with a request to rent a guitar for a concert at the Ateneo de Madrid. as he had been finding that the guitar made by Benito Ferrer of Granada which he had been using up until then was proving insufficient.
-After hearing him play Ramírez gave him the guitar, which had been largely made by Hernandez and originally intended for Gimènez Manjèn.
+After hearing him play Ramírez gave him the guitar, which had been largely made by Hernandez and originally intended for Antonio Jiménez Manjón.
 Segovia used the guitar in concerts and on recordings from 1912 to 1937 and played it at his United States debut in the New York Town Hall in 1929.
 After the guitar developed a crack Segovia switched to using a guitar made by Hermann Hauser.
 These performances bought Manuel Ramírez's style of guitar and Hernandez's skill to the notice of other players.
 The guitar that Ramírez gave Segovia was gifted by Segovia's widow, Emilita to the Metropolitan Museum of Art in New York, where it now resides.